rimutaka/lambda-debugger-runtime-emulator/README.md

 The same SQS message is reused until the lambda completes successfully.

-If the local lambda fails, terminates or panics, you can make changes to the code and run it again to reuse the same payload.
+If the local lambda fails, terminates or panics, you can make changes to its code and run it again to reuse the same payload.

 ## Advanced setup